ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <section class="text-block">
 After the lighthouse we visited our first beach - Cala Blanca.
 The sand part of the beach is pretty small, but the bay is straight and long.
-There is a small parking next to the beach, but during the high season it would be difficult to find a spot there.
+There is a small parking next to the beach, but during the high season it may be difficult to find a spot there.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">